Two minutes of silence across the Netherlands: Remembrance Day

 The first minute is for those who died, and the second minute is for those who returned from battle, as well as “where the war had an impact for generations to come”.

-Now, many European countries continue to observe two minutes of silence during Remembrance Day.
+Many European countries continue to observe a two-minute silence during Remembrance Day.

 How does the Netherlands celebrate Remembrance Day?

-Apart from observing two minutes of silence, Dutch people will often hang the Dutch flag in their windows or at half-mast on flagpoles from 6 PM until the sun sets.
-This marks the mourning period.
+Apart from observing a two-minute silence, Dutch people often hang the Dutch flag in their windows or at half-mast on flagpoles from 6 PM until sunset, marking the mourning period.

 amsterdam-remembrance-day-wreaths-at-the-national-monument